Skip to content

 Kanji Colorizer

-With this you can generate stroke diagrams on your cards.
+This plugin allows you to generate stroke diagrams on your cards.
 I used it during the creation of the Kanken deck covered in the writing section.

 AnkiDraw